-AC power at conventions is often insufficient to operate amplifiers at full power.
-Demo mode keeps the KPA1500 power amplifier off but shows full-range LED and LCD power indications that follow the KEY IN line.
+AC power and safety considerations make it unwise to operate amplifiers at full power at conventions.
+Demo mode keeps the KPA1500 power amplifier bypassed and displays full-range LED and LCD power indications that follow the KEY IN line.

 Demo mode may be changed with the DEMO MODE menu item.